 Contribute to Herkimer Diamond research and have your name below!

-The importance of the crystal frost event is that it formed a base, over dolomite/oil filled rock, upon which the Herkimer diamonds then grew.
-Not all Herkimer diamonds grew attached this way, but many did.
+The importance of the crystal frost event is that it formed a base, over dolomite/oil filled rock, upon which some (not all) Herkimer diamonds then grew.
 The crystal frost helps to explain how it is possible to grow quartz in an oil filled dolomite rock.
 The crystal frost is especially important in the formation of small “flower” groups, small “wings” groups (TCR) and hopper Herkimer diamonds

 See also the following pages on this website: